-The Townsville Hospital emergency department is open 24 hours a day, seven days a week.
+The Townsville University Hospital emergency department (ED) is open 24 hours a day, seven days a week.
 The Townsville HHS also operates emergency services in six other locations, listed below, all of which are also open 24 hours every day.

 There is no need to call first.

 When you arrive at the emergency department (ED) please go straight to the reception.
 Here, you will be triaged (categorised) by a qualified nurse.
 It is important to let the triage nurse know any of the following information:

 - previous health problems

 - if your pain or symptoms become worse